 Sleep apnea is a serious disorder which results due to the interruption of breathing during sleep.
 Sometimes the interruption can be as much as a hundred times less breathes than normal.
 Consequently, the brain and the rest of the body do not get sufficient oxygen supply.
 This impacts the quality of life of the person and also increases the risk of developing serious medical conditions.

-Sleep apnea is a disorder which often goes undiagnosed as it is difficult to detect the condition.
+Sleep apnea is a disorder that often goes undiagnosed as it is difficult to detect the condition.
 Also, blood tests do not help in diagnosing sleep apnea.
-A member in the family or a bed partner is the first person who may notice the signs of this condition.
+A member of the family or a bed partner is the first person who may notice the signs of this condition.

 The symptoms which are commonly experienced by people with sleep apnea include: